Before you do or start anything! Sit down and think about what you want your website to accomplish.

 Andrew Carnegie Inspiration

-Why library’s you ask?
+Why do you ask?
 It’s because Andrew got his first real job by spending all his time in the library learning more about the next industry he was planning on getting a career in.
 And in as little as a year he managed just that.
-To land a
+To land a well-paying job as a telegraph operator.

 – Andrew Carnegie

-We ALL need to make money and so lets not beat around the bush.
-If your not offering a service or product or planing on doing affiliate what is the point of it all.
+We ALL need to make money and so let’s not beat around the bush.
+If you are not offering a service or product or planing on doing affiliate what is the point of it all.

 What do you bring to the world, what do you bring that can make your business help the community?

-Long story short, what dose your business do better than anyone else?
+Long story short, what does your business do better than anyone else?

 As you see when someone searches for a pressing problem or question they have, they want to find a business or service that can help,